◦ Sorry, we do not accept insurance, but HSA/FSA cards are welcome ◦

 Frequently Asked Questions

 We have collected some questions with their answers so you can learn more about our services and approach.
-If you still have questions, you can get in touch with us.
+If you have additional questions, please call / email us.
+Or click the "Contact Us" button below

 About Acupuncture